xli/message/README.md

 ### Queuing jobs

-Inspired by delayed_job API, call .async.method(params) on any object and it will be processed in the background.
+Call .async.method(params) on any object and it will be processed in the background.

     # without message
     @img.resize(36)